Probabilistic Measures for Biological Adaptation and Resilience: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We propose a measure of the resilience which quantifies the success of a forced/dissipative system to adapt, followed an initial applied stress.
-The relevance of our resilience measure to biological systems, rests upon the assumption that the time evolution of observables associated with the biological system is described by a stochastic differential equation, and further, that the observables have an initial stationary probability distribution (prior to the application of a stress).
+We have proposed a measure of ecological resilience which quantifies the success of a forced/dissipative system to adapt following an initial applied stress.
+The relevance of our resilience measure to biological systems, rests upon the assumption that the time evolution of the biological system is described by a stochastic differential equation with a initial stationary probability distribution (prior to the application of a stress).
 The stochastic nature of the process means that for each starting value of the system there is an ensemble of possible histories (paths).
-Moreover, our conceptual model also accommodates the heterogeneity among observables ({\it e.g.}, the potential for a distribution of observables among different members of the organism, such as different leaves.
+Moreover, our conceptual model also accounts for the random variability among states or subsystems within an organism.

-At the mechanistic level, our measure of resilience is strongly inspired by the typical but anecdotic behavior of the biological system, wherein an observable reacts to some type of imposed stress with an eventual adaptation.
-Unlike most measures of resilience, we are suggesting that the time history is essential to the determination of the organism’s resilience to adaptation, and further, that the resilience can be best captured in the ensemble mean for organisms with noisy/forced dynamics and an ensemble of observables among the various samples of the organisms which can be found to have a different starting condition, as well as a distributional range of times over which the response to stress and recovery takes place.
-We are suggesting here that a typical success history, as typified by Figure \ref{fig:exampleMeans}, can only be uncovered by ensemble methods such as those proposed in this study, and in accordance with linear response theory.
+At the mechanistic level, our measure of resilience is strongly inspired by the homeodynamic nature of biological systems that react to some type of imposed stress with an eventual physiological adaptation.
+Unlike most measures of resilience, we are suggesting that the time history of a well-chosen success observable is essential to the determination of the organism’s resilience to adaptation.
+Further, we argue that the resilience can be best captured in the ensemble mean among a population of individual subsystems which can have different starting conditions, and random responses to stress.
+We are suggesting here that a typical success history in noisy/forced systems, as typified by Figure \ref{fig:exampleMeans}, can only be uncovered by ensemble methods such as those proposed in this study.